-In many cases, however, the TBT Agreement's directive to consider international Standards first is misinterpreted to connote endorsement of Standards developed and published only by organizations that carry "international" in their names, including the International Electrotechnical Commission (IEC), International Organization for Standardization (ISO) or International Telecommunications Union (ITU).
-This has the effect of excluding from consideration equally valid technical Standards from other SDOs like NEMA, serving the needs and interest of the U.S. electrical industry.
-These types of policies have several serious deleterious effects, including distortion of the market through restriction or removal of market access for NEMA Member companies manufacturing and selling products that meet competing (and equally efficacious) Standards to satisfy needs of the country's existing and future infrastructure and customer demand.
-These policies also have negative and costly ramifications for potential buyers whose choices may be limited to products that meet an IEC or ISO Standard that may not include essential requirements for their home market and thus presents "fundamental technological problems."
+In many cases, however, this directive is misinterpreted to connote endorsement of standards developed and published only by organizations that carry "international" in their names, including the International Electrotechnical Commission (IEC), International Organization for Standardization (ISO) or International Telecommunications Union (ITU).
+This has the effect of excluding standards from other Standards Development Organizations (SDOs) like NEMA.
+These types of policies have several serious deleterious effects, including distortion of the market through restriction or removal of market access for NEMA Member companies manufacturing and selling products that meet competing (and equally efficacious) standards to satisfy needs of the country's existing and future infrastructure and customer demand.
+These policies also have negative and costly ramifications for potential buyers whose choices may be limited to products that meet an IEC or ISO standard that may not include essential requirements for their home market and thus presents "fundamental technological problems."